quickwit-oss/quickwit/docs/introduction.md

 Common use cases for Quickwit include:

-- Searching through logs, from a small amount to TB of data.
+- Searching through logs, from small amounts of data to terabytes.
 - Adding full-text search capabilities to [OLAP databases such as ClickHouse](link to blog post).
 - Searching through backups sitting on your cloud storage by adding Quickwit index files on your same storage.